 2. Your daughter has gynecological issues.

-Some girls may experience gynecological problems at an earlier age that are more appropriately treated by a specialist, such as irregular periods, ovarian cysts, painful periods or excessive bleeding.
+Some girls may experience gynecological problems at an earlier age that are more appropriately treated by a specialist.
+This could be irregular periods, ovarian cysts, painful periods or excessive bleeding.
 She may find a breast lump or experience difficulty using tampons.
 In these situations, a gynecologist for teens may be able to provide more successful treatment than your daughter’s regular pediatrician.

 3. Your teen may feel more comfortable discussing some topics with a gynecologist.